Olmsted Brothers: Office and archives

-"Fairsted"—the firm's 100-year-old business headquarters and design office—has been carefully preserved as the Frederick Law Olmsted National Historic Site, located on 7 acre of landscaped grounds at 99 Warren St., Brookline, Massachusetts.
+"Fairsted"—the firm's 100-year-old headquarters and design office—has been carefully preserved as the Frederick Law Olmsted National Historic Site, located on 7 acre of landscaped grounds at 99 Warren St., Brookline, Massachusetts.
 It offers excellent insights into the practice of large-scale landscape design and engineering.
 The site also houses an archive (access by appointment only) of the firm's designs, plant lists, and photos for hundreds of projects.